 Don’t miss the displays of wartime medicine, dentistry, and childbirth through the ages.

 Buses 16, 42, 49, 50, and 50A all stop right outside the museum.

-Update: The museum is closed for a £4 million refurbishment, until Summer 2020.
+Update: The museum is closed for a £4 million refurbishment, until October 2020.

 No, this isn’t something from a Lord of the Rings movie or a Harry Potter tale!
 The Dark Arches is a series of subterranean tunnels running beneath the Central train station, where the River Aire flows.
 Illuminated in bright neon lights, the Dark Arches is also the route from the station to the hip, Granary Wharf area of the city.